acmumn/website/content/events/2018-09-21-unixclass.md

 +++
-title = "UNIX Class 2"
-date = 2018-09-21
+title = "UNIX Class 2: Git and Github" date = 2018-09-21

 tags = ["food"]
 template = "post.html"
 +++

-Come learn UNIX basics with us!
-Lesson 2: Git and Github.
-There will be Mesa Pizza.

 <!-- more -->

 ## What are the UNIX Class Topics?